teixeluis/zte-lte-modem/README.md

  * add more entities for other modem features;
  * add service for sending SMS through the modem;
  * use async library for the http communication (aiohttp or aiohttp_requests);
- * understand and document the purpose of some of the modem API query parameters.
+ * understand and document the purpose of some of the modem API query parameters;
+ * add validators to enforce distinction of configuration parameters, between different sensors.

 ## References